-DICE’s release yet another Battlefield 1 update and it delivers more than just bug fixes to Xbox One, PlayStation 4, and Windows PC owners.
+DICE’s pushed yet another Battlefield 1 update and it delivers more than just bug fixes to Xbox One, PlayStation 4, and Windows PC owners.
 It also brings a brand new map called Prise de Tahure.

 In June, DICE released the game’s first night map, dubbed Nivelle Nights, alongside its June update.
 The June patch also delivered a nice list of changes including the Frontlines game mode for Argonne Forest and Amiens.